Outsourcing E-learning Design and Development

 A reliable eLearning vendor would have an agile process of development to streamline project management and illustrate business value.
 The Successive Approximation Model (SAM) used for eLearning development is agile, iterative and flexible, with three phases – Preparation, Design, and Development.
 This will give you the flexibility to offer the vendor feedback at each stage of the process.

 Outsourcing eLearning design and development provides you a competitive advantage.
-The quick access to learning to your employees allows for better productivity.
+The quick access to learning your employees will have allows for better productivity.
 Expert eLearning designers and developers design learning materials that facilitate learning and improve results, making learning engaging and enjoyable.
 This allows you to focus your energies on improving overall efficiencies.

 Improved Quality Within Costs